In this article I will take you into more details about the creation process of the album from the production to the release.

 There absolutely nothing wrong with that, and in many cases that could be true, but that was not the case on my production.

-in a nutshell it depends on the budget and the NEEDS!. if you can afford a piece of gear but you'll have no use for it, then there is no reason to get it.
-It will be a much better idea to invest the into buying something that you will actually use.
-And If you can't afford expensive gear don't worry, most inexpensive gear now days are more than capable of getting the job done, and i can guarantee you that you don't really need expensive gear to make good music.
+in a nutshell it depends on the budget and the NEEDS!.
+It's a better idea to invest the into buying something that you will actually use.
+And If you can't afford expensive gear don't worry, most inexpensive gear now days are more than capable of getting the job done, and I can guarantee you that you don't really need expensive gear to make good music.

 Whether its a guitar, an amp or a plugin, I just went on a search for the most convenient and most practical and It also had to fit within my budget.